Larry Correia bibliography: Tom Stranger

+In May 2025 Larry said on X talking about future Tom Stranger stories, "Tom Stranger?
+Hard to say.
+I love Tom but Tom Stranger stories just kind of spring into existence when current events converge in a particularly silly way."

 V Wars

 This is a horror series created by Jonathan Maberry set in a world where a virus turns some of the population into vampires.
 These are all short fiction.